 The Logitech K780 Multi-Device Wireless Keyboard has a couple of differences compared to the K380 Keyboard.
 First, the K780 model is larger, and features a dedicated number pad on the right, making it a full-fledged keyboard.
 Second, the K780 has a mobile device cradle on top, designed to hold any smartphone or tablet and place them at the best typing angle.

 The Logitech K780 Wireless Keyboard still allows owners to save up to three device profiles, which can be quickly accessed via the “Easy Switch” buttons in the top left corner of the keyboard.
 It also uses two AAA batteries that are supposed to keep the keyboard going for up to two years.
 It’s now available on Amazon for $79.99.
-While this is one of the most expensive bluetooth keyboards on the list, it’s easily one of the best as well.
+While this is one of the most expensive Android Bluetooth keyboards on the list, it’s easily one of the best as well.

 Arteck Stainless Steel Universal Portable Wireless Bluetooth Keyboard

 While you won’t get backlit LED keys with this particular Bluetooth keyboard from Arteck, this model does offer stainless steel material that the company says gives it a “heavy duty feeling”.
 Like the other Arteck keyboard on this list, this one is also pretty slim (11.1 x 5.3 x 0.16 inches) so you should be able to put it and carry it around nicely inside a backpack or messenger bag.

 The keyboard has specific keys that switch it for use on Android (Q), Windows (W) and Mac (Q) products.
 The rechargeable lithium battery is designed to last up to six months on a single charge.
 You can currently snag this Artech Stainless Steel Keyboard from Amazon for the price of $24.97.